 How to Create Custom Cursor Using CSS?

-You can define a custom cursor using the CSS cursor property.
-The cursor the property takes the comma-separated list of user-defined cursor values followed by the generic cursor.
+the property takes the comma-separated list of user-defined cursor values followed by the generic cursor.

-First of all, create a cursor image and save it with the extension .gif or .png (for Firefox, Chrome, Safari) and .cur (for Internet Explorer).
-After that apply the cursor property with a comma-separated list of URLs pointing to these cursor images.
-Finally, end this list with a generic cursor such as defaultpointerhelp, etc. as shown in the following example.
+, etc. as shown in the following example.
 If you’re looking to convert files from .png to .jpg, the simplest methods involve using image editing software like Photoshop, GIMP, or online converters such as Convertio or TinyPNG.
 This may help you to open a .png file and save it in .jpg format, adjusting settings like quality and compression as needed.

 Conclusion